a 4th principle

 4 principles - Simple in principle and infinitely complex in practice.

-These principles allow the core of the matter to emerge.
-I suggest that this is all we need to do and that if we do more we risk losing ground without standing to gain much.
+These principles allow the core of a matter to emerge.
+I suggest that being there for someone is all we need to do and that if we do more we risk losing ground without standing to gain much.
 I have found that the less I do and the less I intrude my own ideas, the more useful I am.
 The faster and deeper therapy progresses.

-Any of the exercises on the mind and stress pages could help relax and focus so as to really be there for someone.
+The exercises on the mind and stress pages help relax and focus so as to more fully be there for someone - less distracted and preoccupied.